Azizo-B/SBAT-monitoring/README.md

   The application uses a `BaseSettings` class for configuration management.
 This class centralizes the configuration settings, such as SBAT API credentials and notification preferences, in one place.
 By using `BaseSettings`, the configuration can be easily managed and updated without altering the core application logic.
 This design choice enhances maintainability and flexibility, making it easier to adapt to changes in configuration requirements.

-- ### Persistent Database Session

-  The `SbatMonitor` class maintains a persistent database session to ensure that database operations are efficient and reliable.
-Keeping a persistent session open reduces the overhead of repeatedly opening and closing connections, which can be costly in terms of performance.
-This approach is particularly useful for applications that need to perform frequent database operations, as it helps to minimize latency and maintain a consistent connection state.

 ## Getting Started

 This section explains how to set up the SBAT Monitoring System on your local machine.